JPBergsma/Export_traj_to_mongo/README.md

 For more information about the configuration file and how to specify a different location, see the [configuration.md](https://github.com/JPBergsma/optimade-python-tools/blob/optimade_python_tools_trajectory_0.1/docs/configuration.md) file.

 To load a trajectory into the mongoDB collection you use the load_trajectory_data function.
 The indexing for the first_frame, last_frame and reference_frame arguments is zero based. i.e. the first frame is frame 0.
+(Indexing in OPTIMADE is in contrast 1 based.)
 It takes as arguments:
 * structure_file:
   * Description: A string or Path containing the location of the file with structural information about the compounds in the trajectory.